Office of Research & Development

-VA Research is conducting studies to better understand and treat the health problems experienced by some Veterans of the 1990-1991 Gulf War.
+Nearly 700,000 men and women served in the Persian Gulf during Operation Desert Shield and Operation Desert Storm in the early 1990s.
+VA researchers are conducting studies to better understand and treat health problems experienced by some Veterans who served during the Gulf War.

+The Gulf War Registry Health Exam alerts Veterans to possible long-term health problems that may be related to environmental exposures during their military service.
+The registry data helps VA understand and respond to these health problems more effectively.
 All Veterans who served in the Gulf during Operation Desert Shield, Operation Desert Storm, Operation Iraqi Freedom, or Operation New Dawn are eligible for the exam, which is separate from VA's disability compensation process.
 Veterans do not need to be enrolled in VA health care to take part.

 For more information on VA's efforts on behalf of Gulf War Veterans, particularly in the areas of epidemiology and surveillance, visit the Gulf War Veterans' Illnesses section of the VA Office of Public Health website.

 The following is a partial list of projects related to the Gulf War that are funded by the VA Office of Research and Development (ORD).
 To see a full list of all ORD-funded projects on the topic, go to the Funded Projects page and type "Gulf War" into the search bar at the top of the table.